PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Graph-aware GatherND boundary repair remains in the exporter and is deliberately not mixed into this pure source-rewrite boundary.

+Rank-4 generated-source shape policy has a Torch-free shared owner in `pytorch_shape_policy.py`.
+Layout hinting and CF/NHWC shape normalization are used by both exporter policy and source rewrites without importing the exporter or duplicating heuristics.
+The three function ASTs are identical to their former exporter definitions, and direct tests cover non-rank-4 passthrough, preferred channel selection, singleton-channel hints, ambiguous layouts, and spatial dimension preservation.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,